georgemccrae/capstone-project/README.md

 # capstone-project

-# What makes pop music POP
+# What makes pop music popular

 Using machine learning to predict what makes a Spotify song popular

 ## Table Of Contents